Some polyneuropathies affect primarily motor fibers. They include

 Whether tests for other causes are needed depends on history and physical examination findings.

 If the cause cannot be corrected, treatment focuses on minimizing disability and pain.
 Physical and occupational therapists can recommend useful assistive devices.
-Tricyclic antidepressants such as amitriptyline or anticonvulsants such as gabapentin are useful for relief of neuropathic pain (eg, diabetic burning feet).
+Tricyclic antidepressants such as amitriptyline or antiseizure drugs such as gabapentin are useful for relief of neuropathic pain Neuropathic Pain Neuropathic pain results from damage to or dysfunction of the peripheral or central nervous system, rather than stimulation of pain receptors.
+Diagnosis is suggested by pain out of proportion... read more (eg, diabetic burning feet).

 For myelin dysfunction polyneuropathies, immune system–modifying treatments are usually used: